nich-4347/QuranView/README.md

 <br>
 <br>
 NOTE:<br>
-On Start, datafiles on nichpatr.com read and saved to data folder media.js specifies audio and image sources on nichpatr.com
+On Start, datafiles on nichpatr.com read and saved to data folder<br>
+media.js specifies audio and image sources on nichpatr.com
 <br>
 <br>